-This tutorial shows how to quickly create transactions or checks to print, convert to QIF file and import into Quicken and print checks.
+This tutorial shows how quickly create transactions or checks to print, convert to QIF file and import into Quicken and print checks.
 We will use CSV2QIF utility.

 You can use Excel or your favorite spreadsheet software to quickly enter transactions or checks.
 So the idea is: you use your spreadsheet application to quickly enter data or you have that data already as CSV.
-Instead of using Quicken as data entry point, you use Excel or your favorite spreadsheet application as data entry point.
+Instead of using Quicken as a data entry point, you use Excel or your favorite spreadsheet application as a data entry point.
 And we can name it as 'Checks'.

 What is important: that first line should have the column names, so the converter configure out what is going on, how is your file organized.
 So we can have: Date, Amount, Payee, Memo, Check number columns.

 Check number column supposed 'Print' value for all transactions.
 The first capital 'P' must be at the word 'Print', and the rest should be lowercase letters.